Maybe i missed it, but if you can proof in an insta pot, can you not in a slow cooker, if at the keep warm setting?

 Ovens make excellent home-proofers.
 Its walls are thermally insulated to retain heat and moisture, just like a proofer!
 Some ovens have a “proof” setting which is pretty handy, but you can use any domestic oven.
 All you have to do is:

 A challenge of this method is when it’s time to turn the oven on to bake your loaf!
 To resolve this, proof the dough in the oven until it’s ¾ proofed and leave it to proof on the counter whilst the oven warms up fully.
 If you are worried about over-proofing, you can pop the dough in the fridge to slow the rise.

 You can also use the heat mat method in your oven for more accuracy.
 Just don’t forget to remove it from the oven after you finish with it!

 Using the microwave to proof bread is another great method that you can use to proof bread dough or keep a sourdough starter.
 It’s simple to follow:

 One of my favourite baking hacks recently is to use a yoghurt maker to warm a sourdough starter.
-This one I found in a charity shop for £12.50.
-It has a digital control to set the temperature, just like the Brod & Taylor.
+This one I found this one in a charity shop for £12.50.
+It has a digital control to set the temperature, like the Brod & Taylor.
 I can set the temperature, the lid prevents moisture from escaping, and it was a bargain!
 I love it!
-The only constraint is it is small so I can only fit sourdough starters or a small banneton inside.
-You may be able to pick up a larger one if you purse this option.
+The only constraint is it is small, so I can only fit sourdough starters or a small banneton inside.
+You may be able to pick up a larger one if you pursue this option.

 So what do you think about making a DIY proofing box?
 Is this something you want to have a go at?
 As someone who’s baked bread at home for years and only recently started to use these solutions, I’m very passionate about getting other home bakers to use a proofing box!
 They are so handy!
 Let me know what you think in the comments below.